How does Humidisorb and Humidisorb Plus X-Corrode work?

 Where do I install the packets in the enclosure?

-Just open the sealed bags containing the packets of Humidisorb and introduce them into your enclosure.
-It starts working immediately.
+Just open the sealed bags containing the packets and introduce them into your enclosure.
+Humidisorb packets start working immediately.
 Ideally, the packets should be placed where air can circulate around them, but this is not critical for its humidity and ambient moisture controlling action to be effective.

 When I open my enclosure and feel the Humidisorb packet, it feels hard (or soft or putty-like)?